MansurAshraf/gradle-scalastyle-plugin/README.md

 # Scala Style Gradle Plugin

 ### IMPORTANT
-This project is not actively maintained on anymore.
+This project is not actively maintained  anymore.
 Go to https://github.com/ngbinh/gradle-scalastyle-plugin for Gradle Scala Style plugin
 ###